If you are like many of us, you may have been toying with the idea…

 The rest can be left as is and you can click on “Install”

-11. During the installation of WordPress you will see a screen similar to the below image which will show the progress of the installation.
+11. During the installation of WordPress you will see a screen which will show the progress of the installation.

 13. If you type Administrative URL into your browser, you will be directed to your WordPress Administration sign-in page as can be seen below.